lucasjirwin/lucasjirwin/README.md

- I'm particularly interested in ML explainability and tech ethics.
-🏃 Some of my other interests: hiking, viola, music composition, international politics.

 - 🎒 I'm a senior in the Computer Science department at Princeton University and I am currently looking for a full-time software/ML job!